Barbecue in Texas: Styles and variations

 Another style of barbecue, barbacoa, is characteristic of South Texas and the Rio Grande valley near the Mexico–United States border.
 Barbacoa is a traditional Mexican form of barbecue that typically uses goat, lamb, or sheep meat, although beef is also sometimes used.
 In its most authentic form, barbacoa is prepared in a hole dug in the ground and covered in maguey (Agave americana) leaves.

 East Texas

 East Texas barbecue is usually chopped rather than sliced.
 It may be made of either beef or pork.
 It is usually served on a bun.

 In "Texas Barbecue in Black and White," Robb Walsh writes that African-American varieties of barbecue in East Texas favored beef rather than pork due to its prevalence in the region.
 Walsh quotes an artist, Bert Long, who states that African-American varieties are heavily smoked.

 According to Reid, the presence of pork ribs in East Texas barbecue originated from elsewhere in the South.
 According to Walsh, the origins date back to when barbecues were held for slaves.
-Many Black restaurant owners, in 1910, struggled as food-safety regulations passed throughout Texas restricted the operation of their restaurants.
-Later on, the widespread implementation of a new innovation, the cinder block pit, allowed Black restaurateurs to serve their fellow Black customers.
+Many Black restaurant owners in 1910 struggled as food-safety regulations passed throughout Texas restricted the operation of their restaurants.
+Later on, the widespread implementation of the new cinder block pit allowed Black restaurateurs to serve Black customers.

 In a 1973 Texas Monthly article, Griffin Smith, Jr. describes East Texas barbecue as an "extension" of barbecue served in the Southern United States and says that beef and pork appear equally in the cuisine.
 According to Smith, the style's emphasis on sauces and spices originated from a time when African-Americans received poor-quality cuts of meat that needed flavoring.
 According to Smith, the "finest manifestations" of this style were found in African-American-operated restaurants.
 Smith further describes East Texas barbecue as "...a chopped pork sandwich with hot sauce..."